gyezhov266/Project_1/README.md

 # Project Planetarium

+## update Jan 16, 2023
+- added minor details to the source code
+    - added DataIntegrityViolationException exception handler to prevent registering duplicate users
+    - made id a mandatory entry when creating moon/planet to ensure better workflow
+    - added "api" before moon and planet related URIs
+- tested source code with thunder client
+    - everything has passed with 200 and 201 except REGISTER: expect a 400/404 because we cannot register two users with the same username

 ## update Jan 13, 2023
 - refurnished Spring app
 - recreated docker image named rollingNew. :latest and :rolling temporarily not in use